Saturday 24th April

 Yet another beautiful day of blue skies and light north-east winds throughout.
 Max temperature 10°C.

 Highlights included the second Minke Whale of the year, surfacing offshore from Jenny’s Cove, and another superb movement of hirundines throughout the day.
 Here a very conservative estimate of around 150 Sand Martin, 3,500 Swallow and 1,500 House Martin passed the island from dawn to dusk – the latter of which turned out to be the joint second highest ever count for the island (along with May 2004).
-Impressive stuff but still quite a way short of the highest ever count on May 2008 when 3,500 birds passed through the island.
+Impressive stuff but still quite a way short of the highest ever count on 20 May 2008 when an estimated 3,600 birds passed through the island.

 Other birds logged included the first House Sparrow fledglings of the year in the workshop, five Teal on Pondsbury, a Swift over Millcombe, three Whimbrel, seven each of Willow Warbler and Chiffchaff, 15 Sedge Warbler, three Grasshopper Warbler, seven Whitethroat, the male Song Thrush in Millcombe, a single Spotted Flycatcher, a fly-over Yellow Wagtail, 15 Goldfinch, 26 Linnet and three each of Siskin and Lesser Redpoll.